 A hamster wheel is a popular addition to many hamster cages.
-But what are hamster wheels for?
+But why do hamsters run on wheels?
 What types of hamster wheels are available?
 And should you get a hamster wheel for your furry friend?

-With a hamster wheel, your pet can run surprisingly long distances without ever having to leave home.
-In fact, by running in a hamster wheel, some hamsters have been known to run more than 5 miles in a single night!
+Using a hamster wheel, your pet can run surprisingly long distances without ever having to leave home.
+Some pet hamsters have been known to run more than 5 miles in a single night!

-All this running is great exercise for your hamster, which means they’re more likely to stay fit and healthy and not get too fat!
-It’s also thought that hamsters enjoy running as it goes some way towards replacing exploring, which they would do in the wild but can’t do in a cage.
+- Running is great exercise for your hamster, which means they’re more likely to stay fit and healthy and not get too fat!

 Metal wheels are likely to last longer than plastic hamster wheels.
 Metal is a stronger material than plastic so the wheels are much less likely to get damaged by hamsters chewing on them.

 However, metal hamster wheels are usually made with rungs rather than as one solid piece.
-Unfortunately, hamster legs are quite fragile and can easily get injured if they fall through the gaps between rungs while running.
+Hamster legs are quite fragile and can easily get injured if they fall through the gaps between these rungs.

-Plastic hamster wheels are often made from one solid piece of plastic – rather than rungs – which is safer for the hamster, as there are no gaps for their legs to fall through.
+Plastic hamster wheels are often made from one solid piece of plastic.
+This is safer for the hamster, as there are no gaps for their legs to fall through.